MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/packages/mrtk-packages.md

 # MRTK packages &#8212; MRTK2

-The Mixed Reality Toolkit (MRTK) is a collection of packages that enable cross platform Mixed Reality application development by providing support for Mixed Reality hardware and platforms.
+Mixed Reality Toolkit (MRTK) is a collection of packages that enable cross platform Mixed Reality application development by providing support for Mixed Reality hardware and platforms.

 MRTK is available as [asset](#asset-packages) (.unitypackage) packages and via the [Unity Package Manager](#unity-package-manager).